MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 ### The official 14 shapes (Appendix 3.7)

 Both cluster nodes, every shape they can run.
-We report only hardware that holds a stable clock, for a reason worth stating: on a throttling GPU our measured ratios came out *higher*, not lower — a weaker card spends proportionally more of its runtime on the kernel-launch overhead we remove, so the speedup rises while every absolute latency gets worse.
-Reporting such a machine would have flattered us for a reason that has nothing to do with the kernels.

 | | A100-80 PCIe (sm_80) | H100 NVL (sm_90) |
 |---|---|---|